Corvusoft/restq/documentation/API.md

 Replaces the contents of the query's inclusive filters criteria; see also [get_inclusive_filters](#get_inclusive_filters).

-1) Add an inclusive filter to the query's search critiera.
+1) Add an inclusive filter to the query's search criteria.

-2) Replace the contents of the query's inclusive filters criteria with that specifed by values.
+2) Replace the contents of the query's inclusive filters criteria with that specified by values.

 Inclusive filters represent a 'must have at least one-of' OR condition. i.e The following will return all records that have a type of 'queue' or 'subscription':